anthares101/appointment-management-system-for-driving-school/README.md

 ## Creating a user

-To create a user you will need to enter the backend container using:
+To create a user you will need to execute this:

 ```
-docker exec -it appointment-management-system-for-driving-school_backend_1 sh
+docker-compose run --rm backend node ./db_scripts/create_user.js
 ```

-And use the `db_scripts/create_user.js` script with `node ./db_scripts/create_user.js`.
-Remember to edit this file to change the password and user name before executing it.
+Remember to edit `create_user.js` file to change the password and user name before executing it.

 ## Tech Stack